AdobeDocs/commerce-merchant-services.en/help/live-search/plp-styling.md

 You can customize the look and feel of the PLP widget to match your site using [CSS](https://developer.adobe.com/commerce/frontend-core/guide/css/).
 Below are the CSS classes used on the PLP widget.

+>[!NOTE]
+>
+>Elements with custom classes within a Magento theme will not be inherited.
+These elements must be targeted by their specific class to match the custom classes:  primary action classes will not work on a widget button.
+>Generic targeted elements within the CSS will be inherited: `button` will apply to widget buttons.

 ### Product list

 * `.ds-sdk-product-list`: Outer div